KomodoPlatform/NotaryNodes/season4/candidates/chmex/README.md

 * I'm helping out people as much as I can on Discord and Telegram.
 A lot of time I test new KMD features.
 * Onboarding System for PIRATE with <a href="https://pirate.dexstats.info/">Referral System</a>.
 * LABS Node Operator
-* Dexstats.info is now in the Top 600k Websites in the World that is a better Ranking than most Crypto Websites. (https://www.alexa.com/siteinfo/dexstats.info)
+* Dexstats.info is now in the Top 500k Websites in the World that is a better Ranking than a lot of Crypto Websites. (https://www.alexa.com/siteinfo/dexstats.info)

 ## Use of Funds:
 * Pay for Infrastructure
 * Dedicating  time to the Komodo Eco System
-* I will use Funds to pay Dev Bounties like RPC Integrations. <a href="https://github.com/jl777/komodo/pull/1328"><b>getchaintxstats</b></a> to KMD was partialy paid by me.
+* I will use Funds to pay Dev Bounties like RPC Integrations. <a href="https://github.com/jl777/komodo/pull/1328"><b>getchaintxstats</b></a> to KMD was partialy paid by me. zindex should come to KMD soon
 * Donate to Devs and Projects

 If I get to run the node for another year it will allow me to keep paying for the 10 Servers I currently run.